All Nixplay frames will automatically attempt to connect to Wi-Fi once they are plugged in and powered on. There is no external Wi-Fi on/off button.

 If your frame is to be newly setup, you will need to connect initially to a different WiFi Network to get the latest software update supporting this compatibility setting feature.

 - Power cycling is the most effective troubleshooting step by experience.
 This helps in releasing any static build-up on any devices.
 Like any other, computers/machines get tired as well.
 So, you have to power-cycle both the frame and your router.
 Disconnect both of them from the power outlet.
 When plugging them back, connect the router first.
-Make sure that Internet or WLAN on router lights up (indicator that WiFi is being set up) before turning the frame back on.
+Make sure that Internet or WLAN on router lights up (an indicator that WiFi is being set up) before turning the frame back on.